kingsdigitallab/kdl-vqa/README.md

 Simplest approach is to distribute the instances among different GPUs.

-Following command on SLURM environment sends two instances (-n 2) to a compute node each instance will use 4 cpus, 8GB of RAM and one A30 GPU:
+Following command on SLURM environment sends two instances (-n 2) to a compute node, each instance will use 4 cpus, 8GB of RAM and one A30 GPU:

 `srun -p interruptible_gpu -c 4 --mem-per-gpu 8G --gpus-per-task 1 --constraint a30 -n 2 python bvqa.py describe`

 You can keep adding more instances with further calls to `srun` ([srun doc](https://slurm.schedmd.com/srun.html)).

+To run an interactive bash on a A40 compute node:

+`srun -p interruptible_gpu -c 4 --mem-per-gpu 8G --gpus-per-task 1 --constraint a40 -n 1 --ex
+clude erc-hpc-comp190 --pty bash`

 [TODO: provide sbatch script]